 Are you an introvert or a social animal?
-Think how many people and who will be present with you during the preparations.
+Think about how many people and who will be present with you during the preparations.
 Surround yourself with people that you need and will be helpful there.
-Remember you will have additional few people (Make Up Artist, Hair stylist, Photographer, Videographer) and the room may fill up pretty quickly.
-If you do have ANY errands, supervision or last minute decoration duties make sure you know what you are doing when and by when you have to finish to get ready on time.
+Remember you will have an additional few people (Make Up Artist, Hair stylist, Photographer, Videographer) and the room may fill up pretty quickly.
+If you do have ANY errands, supervision or last-minute decoration duties, make sure you know what you are doing when and by when you have to finish getting ready on time.

 * * *

-Prepare a playlist of your favourite pick me up or calming songs.
+Prepare a playlist of your favourite pick-me-up or calming songs.
 Make sure to have fun with your friends and family.
-It will help to calm any tension or anxiety you may have and get you in a mood for the best party of your life.
+It will help to calm any tension or anxiety you may have and get you in the mood for the best party of your life.
 Do not forget to bring portable speakers with you too and a bottle of bubbly if you fancy a toast with your squad!

 * * *